 The number one thing that demotivates horses is asking them to do something they are already doing.
 When solving this, the real work is not about changing the horse but about changing ourselves.
 To become aware of when we are doing something and when we are doing nothing.
 Because it`s when we are doing nothing that the horse experiences a reward for doing the right thing.

 Below is a video of me working with Dynfari who is not very forward, especially when being in the arena.
 For him to become more motivated to work, I actually have to train myself more than I train him.
 More specifically I have to train myself to not ask him to do something he's already doing.
-This video shows ground work, but the same of course applies to riding.
-Click the pictures to watch it!
+The video below shows ground work, but the same of course applies to riding.